benmvp/slides/2017/nodevember/why-react.md

 </div>

 NOTES:
-- Now we're halfway...
 - Let's talk about the 6th reason: server-side rendering or "Isomorphic React"
 - "Isomorphic JavaScript" or "Isomorphic React" is the idea of using the same templates rendered client-side on initial server render

 /////